 Staeck Endler (Poecilia wingei)

 This particular strain of Endler was found and brought to a German doctor called Dr Wolfgang Staeck, a resident in Berlin back in 2004 and subsequently who the strain was named after.
 Karen Koomans then got a hold of this fish, crossed a Staeck Guppy male with a Yellow Top Sword Endler female, and introduced the new line to the hobby as the 'Hamburg hybrid Endler strain'.

-The Staeck Endler displays two large distinct splotches that look like a mechanical pattern horizontally distributed on their body.
+The Staeck Endler displays between one and three large black splotches that look like a mechanical pattern horizontally distributed on their body.
 They have an intense chromatic iridescent body ranging in a variety of colours and patterns.
-Occasionally you may find them with a very incredible top swordtail or a bottom swordtail or a double swordtail.
+Occasionally, you may find them with a very incredible top swordtail, a bottom swordtail, or a double swordtail.

 |Scientific Name||Poecilia wingei|